This Weeks Best Financial Blog Posts

 Because of this, I started my blog a year ago, hoping to leverage my writing talents and master digital marketing.
 The main focus of it is to inspire readers of it to go from broke to financially woke, so they can take the peerless steps necessary to build wealth and grow their legacies.

 3 Posts I’m Digging This Week

 As an avid reader of personal finance blogs, I find that eighty percent of the content is uninspired and unoriginal, or both.
-That’s why I am happy to share three posts I that are thought-provoking, unique, and Rockstar worthy.
+That’s why I am happy to share three posts I that are thought-provoking and unique.
 I understand that this is a bold claim, so I’ll let you, the reader, be the judge.

 Is Financial Independence Selfish? from DiverseFI

 Doc G. writes thought-provoking content on a daily basis, and this post is no exception.
 Have you ever wondered whether your pursuit of financial independence is selfish?
 I have pondered this question on several occasions.